-The HRA is a ring fenced landlord's account for the running of the Council's housing stock.
-Day to day management of the housing stock and the long term responsibility for maintenance and investment in the stock has been outsourced to A1 Housing Ltd, the Council's arms-length management organisation.
-During 2016/17 the HRA reported an operating deficit of £0.065m.
+The HRA is a ring-fenced landlord's account for the running of the Council's housing stock.
+Day to day management of the housing stock and the long-term responsibility for maintenance and investment in the stock was outsourced to A1 Housing Ltd until 30 September 2018.
+From 1 October 2018 A1 Housing Ltd ceased trading and the service was bought back in house.

+During 2018/19 the HRA reported an operating surplus of £0.614m.

-The budget that was approved by Council on 28th January 2016, included a contribution from reserves of £0.099m.
-This can be seen at http://data.bassetlaw.gov.uk/media/516690/COEX280116non.pdf.
-The deficit of £0.065m represents a saving of £0.034m compared to this budget.
-This is mainly due to:
+The budget that was approved by Council on 8 February 2018 included a contribution from reserves of £0.095m.
+This can be seen at http://data.bassetlaw.gov.uk/browse-the-catalogue/budget-book.aspx.
+The surplus of £0.614m represents a saving of £0.519m compared to the approved budget.

+This is mainly due the following savings: